marlene-rinker/data-structures-and-algorithms/README.md

 Added three methods to the LinkedList class: append(), insertBefore(), and insertAfter().
 Created tests to verify the functionality.

 ## API
 `append()` takes in a value and adds a new node with that value to the end of the list. `includesBefore()` takes in a value and a new value.
-It adds a new node with the new value before the node with value. `includesAfter()` takes in a value and a new value.
-It adds a new node with the new value after the node with value.
+It adds a new node with the new value to the list before the node with value. `includesAfter()` takes in a value and a new value.
+It adds a new node with the new value to the list after the node with value.